TrifectaKS/planner-generator/README.md

 ---

-# 13. Using the Plugin
+# 16. Using the Plugin

 ### Step 1

-Create your planner template.
+Create your planner template(s).

 ### Step 2